johan162/mptools/README.md

 ## Changing install location
 | [back to content table](#content) |

-By default the scripts will ned installed with the prefix `/usr/local` so that the package will be installed under `/usr/local/share` and the binaries will be linked in `/usr/local/bin`.
+By default, the scripts will be installed using the prefix `/usr/local` for the installation directory.
+This means that the package will be installed under `/usr/local/share` and the binaries will be linked in `/usr/local/bin`.

 This can be changed by adjusting the `INSTALL_PREFIX`